Learn About Torenia

-- Select a location in full shade to part sun with good rich moist organic, well-drained soil.
+- Select a location in part sun with good rich moist organic, well-drained soil.

 - Prepare the bed by turning the soil under to a depth of 8 inches.
 Level with a rake to remove clumps of grass and stones.

 - Most plants respond well to soils amended with organic matter.
 Compost is a wonderful form of organic matter with a good balance of nutrients and an ideal pH level, it can be added to your planting area at any time.
 If compost is not available, top dress the soil after planting with 1-2 inches of organic mulch, which will begin to breakdown into compost.
 After the growing season, a soil test will indicate what soil amendments are needed for the following season.

 - Space the plants about 12" apart.

 - Dig a hole for each plant large enough to amply accommodate the root ball.

 - Place the top of the root ball even with the level of the surrounding soil.
 Fill with soil to the top of the root ball.
 Press soil down firmly with your hand leaving a slight depression around the plant to hold water.

 - Water thoroughly, so that a puddle forms in the saucer you have created.
 This settles the plants in, drives out air pockets and results in good root-to-soil contact.

 - Torenia also grows well in hanging baskets and other containers using a commercial potting mix.